 We are independent consultants that specialize in natatorium air and water quality.

 We have the bases pretty well covered for the natatorium niche.

 What we're not

 We are not professional engineers or designers.
 Nor are we smarter, more educated, or more experienced than they are.
 We just specialize in indoor swimming pool air quality.

 Make no mistake, we are not professional engineers or architects, and we do not pretend to be.
-We do not know more than the professionals we consult for, but we may know more about natatoriums and their design needs.
+We are specialists in a small niche: natatoriums.
 So while we are not engineers ourselves, we help make our engineer clients succeed with indoor pool projects.

 In natatoriums, many design variables fall in a gap between water and air.
 It is in that gap where we thrive.
 We communicate between engineers and pool designers, and we make sure the air design matches the pool.

 In other words, we know what to look for, and what to avoid.

 Air quality problems plague indoor pools.
 We have personally experienced just how miserable indoor pools can be.
 Chloramine problems are not rare, either.
 We have been to swim meets where an Ambulance is idling in the parking lot, just waiting for a swimmer who might need it.
 It is unacceptable.
 Too many swimmers are getting sick, and too many facilities are financially pressured to deal with the corrosive damage of airborne chloramines.
 The chloramine problem puts natatoriums out of business.

 The engineer's dilemma

 Historically, water and air people point fingers at each other when air problems occur.
 We formed Chloramine Consulting to serve as a bridge of communication between designers who might otherwise never speak.
 For healthy air to happen, the air design must match the pool, but how can it match if the air and water people never talk to each other?